 The free film program Nunga Screen – which shares and celebrates First Nations culture, stories and language – returns in May, spanning National Reconciliation Week and NAIDOC Week.
 Nunga Screen will tour regional SA from big screen cinemas to remote communities.

-Saltbush Country which celebrates great regional stories with fantastic female First Nations artists, Josephine Lennon, Marli Macumba, Juanella McKenzie, Deanna Newchurch, Sandra Saunders and Heather Shearer continues its journey around the state.
+Saltbush Country which celebrates great regional stories with fantastic female First Nations artists, Josephine Lennon, Marli Macumba, Juanella McKenzie, Deanna Newchurch, Lynette Newchurch, Sandra Saunders and Heather Shearer continues its journey around the state.
 Select works are currently on display at Middleback Arts Centre until November 24.
 The exhibition will then head to Goolwa, Murray Bridge, Bordertown and Mount Gambier.

 The 2025 program also sees Country Arts SA again joining forces with other major South Australian arts organisations including the State Theatre Company South Australia, Adelaide Symphony Orchestra, Gravity and Other Myths, Patch Theatre and Windmill Theatre through to individuals such as Charlee Watt from Port Lincoln, Lewis Major from Mount Gambier, and small and independent companies.